NIH Confirms One Death From Coronavirus In Sindh - UrduPoint

 NIH Confirms One Death From Coronavirus In Sindh

-The case positivity ratio was 3.58 per cent while 22 patients were in critical condition.
-As many as 4,194 Covid-19 tests were conducted.
+The case positivity ratio was 2.52 per cent, while 22 patients were in critical condition.
+As many as 4,213 Covid-19 tests were conducted.

-452 tests were conducted in Lahore out of which, 31 cases were confirmed with a ratio of 6.86 per cent, while 270 tests were conducted in Islamabad out of which 11 cases were reported confirmed with a ratio of 4.07 per cent. six cases were confirmed from 105 tests in Multan with a ratio of 5.71 percent.
+413 tests were conducted in Lahore out of which, 24 cases were confirmed with a ratio of 5.81 per cent, while 179 tests were conducted in Islamabad out of which 10 cases were reported confirmed with a ratio of 5.59 per cent.

+36 cases were confirmed from 551 tests in Karachi with a ratio of 6.53 per cent.

 Meanwhile, Minister for National Health Services, Regulations, and Coordination Abdul Qadir Patel said the government has strengthened the role of Border and Health Services in Pakistan to deal with any sub-variant of Covid-19.